-Wherever you are in the world, we'd love you to share your unpublished fashion and beauty photos with us.
+Wherever you are in the world and whoever you are, please share your unpublished fashion and beauty photos with us.

 We do not yet offer a subscription service, though we'd like to.
 If you think you might be interested in a subscription someday, please us.
 We'll add your name to the list of potential customers.

 We are conscious that print-on-demand publications are significantly more costly than traditional offset-printed publications.
-We have identified an alternate printing service that can supply larger quantities at lower cost, and could engage fulfillment services, given sufficient demand.
+We would like to lower the cost when demand increases to the point where it becomes feasible to do so.
+We have identified offset printing and fulfillment services that could produce and distribute larger quantities at lower cost.

 We welcome inquiries regarding submitting articles.
 We are interested in publishing articles relevant to fashion, beauty, design, and the arts.
 This may include biographical articles or interviews with people who are active in these areas.
 Articles should be discussed with us before submission.
-Articles can be submitted either as Adobe InDesign files or as Microsoft Word files, together with any included images in JPG file format.
-Text other than the title will be printed in the Century Gothic typeface, usually in 10 point font size.
+We accept articles as Adobe InDesign files or Microsoft Word files, together with any included images in JPG file format, at not less than 300 dpi resolution at the intended print size.
+Text other than the title will be printed in the Century Gothic typeface, usually in 10 or 11 point font.
 Article text and images are subject to editing, re-sizing, and re-formatting.